If you are interested in the workings of the human mind, mathematical skills can be invaluable in unlocking its secrets.

 IB: 35 points

 This degree provides a thorough understanding of mathematical methods that psychologists use to explain and predict human behaviour.

-In Psychology you will explore why humans and animals think and behave as they do, with topics including cognitive psychology and abnormal psychiatry.
+In Psychology you will explore why humans and animals think and behave as they do, with topics including:

-In Mathematics you will develop a thorough grounding in topics and techniques such as differential equations and probability.
+In Mathematics you will develop a thorough grounding in topics and techniques such as:

-You can deepen your understanding with advanced topics linked to the research interests of our staff, such as forensic psychology and statistical inference.
+You will have the opportunity to deepen your understanding with advanced topics linked to the research interests of our staff, such as forensic psychology and statistical inference.

 Quality and rankingQuality and ranking